 You can apply for Skilled Worker visa entry clearance online from outside the UK if you are sponsored for a skilled job by a UK employer holding a Skilled Worker Sponsor licence.
-An entry clearance application for a skilled worker visa UK is made in accordance with requirements as set out in Appendix Skilled Workers, Appendix Skilled Occupations and Appendix Shortage Occupations List.
-The applicant must have a defined Certificate of Sponsorship (CoS) to apply for entry clearance for a Skilled Worker visa UK.
+An entry clearance application for a skilled worker visa UK is made according to requirements as set out in Appendix Skilled Workers, Appendix Skilled Occupations and Appendix Immigration Salary List.
+The applicant must have a defined Certificate of Sponsorship (CoS) to apply for a Skilled Worker visa UK entry clearance.
 An entry clearance application for a skilled worker visa UK can be submitted to the Home Office UKVI through Priority Service so that a decision on the entry clearance application is made by the UKVI within 5 working days.

-Premium Solicitors are specialist skilled worker visa solicitors and the high quality of our legal services provided by our best team of fully qualified and experienced skilled worker visa solicitors is self-evident from the 5-star Google Reviews rating by 99% of our clients.
+Premium Solicitors are specialist skilled worker visa solicitors.
+The high quality of our legal services provided by our best team of fully qualified and experienced skilled worker visa solicitors is self-evident from the 5-star Google Reviews rating of 99% of our clients.

 Free Immigration Advice For Skilled Worker Visa Entry Clearance